 Despite having all the necessary academic documents, dressing well, and giving all the correct answers during an interview you might be wondering why you never got the job.
 An interview is a tricky encounter.
 What else would we expect when an employer is trying to look for someone to maybe increase profits or provide the necessary foundation for a new business?

-In addition to the proper grooming, good presentation and preparing to give the answers, an interviewee must be ready to ask the employer some few questions.
+In addition to the proper grooming, good presentation, and preparing to give the answers, an interviewee must be ready to ask the employer a few questions.
 You might have the job throughout the whole process, with the necessary qualifications and skills only to lose it when the potential employer sits back and asks you, “Do you have any questions for me?”